Training the Hand Workshop: Required, Recommended, and Optional Tools

 -

 Dovetail Marking Knife.
-(Rob Cosman's knife recommended)
+(Rob Cosman's marking knife with saw tooth blade recommended)

 -